bAvenir/service_common_format/README.md

-# VICINITY Service Thing Description (STD)
+# Service Common Format (SCF)

-The **VICINITY Service Thing Description (STD)** defines the VICINITY Value-added service and describes the interaction between devices and service layer and interaction between service and service user.
+The **Service Common Format (SCF)** defines the Value-added service and describes the interaction between devices and service layer and interaction between service and service user.

-The *STDs* are created by Value-added service provider and registered in VICINITY Platform.
-The *STDs* are used to discover services and to perform actual interaction with the service.
+The *SCF* are created by Value-added service provider and registered in VICINITY Platform.
+The *SCF* are used to discover services and to perform actual interaction with the service.

 ## Vocabulary
 ---